Downtown Dubai: The Dubai Mall

 The Dubai Mall is the world's second largest shopping mall by total area.
 It is the home of 1,300 stores in addition to numerous attractions, including an Olympic-size ice rink, an aquarium and a water zoo.
-In March 2018, the owner of The Dubai Mall, Emaar Properties, opened an entertainment complex by the name of VR Park, which blends augmented reality and virtual reality (VR).
+In March 2018, the owner of The Dubai Mall, Emaar Properties, opened an entertainment complex called VR Park, which blends augmented reality and virtual reality (VR).
 Access to the mall is provided via Doha Street, rebuilt as a double-decker road in April 2009.
-The Dubai Mall opened on November 4, 2008, with about 600 retailers.
-The Dubai Mall is the most visited retail destination in the United Arab Emirates with approximately 80,000,000 visitors annually.
+The Dubai Mall opened on November 4, 2008, with more than 1,200 retailers.
+The Dubai Mall is the most visited retail destination in the United Arab Emirates with approximately over 100 Million visitors every year.
+The mall has gone through various expansions and in 2024, Emaar announced that the mall will have a large extension by 2027.

 Fashion Avenue

 In March 2018, Emaar Malls unveiled a new extension of The Dubai Mall dedicated to fashion and luxury shopping.
-The 440,000-square-foot Fashion Avenue offers over 150 prestigious brands, including Burberry, Cartier, Miu Miu, Prada, Gucci, Mikimoto, Faberge, Valentino, and Christian Louboutin.
+The 440,000-square-foot Fashion Avenue offers over 150 high-end fashion brands, including Burberry, Cartier, Miu Miu, Prada, Gucci, Mikimoto, Faberge, Valentino, and Christian Louboutin.